bd2kccd/ccd-annotations/README.md

 ### Running
 To start the server with documentation, `./gradlew start`.
 This is a custom command that is identical to the following: `./gradlew build asciidoctor; java -jar build/libs/ccd-annotations-0.8.0.jar`.

-## Other
+### Other
-To view a list of the other available tasks with description: `./gradlew tasks`.
+To view a list of all available Gradle tasks with descriptions: `./gradlew tasks`.